-- name The name of the policy - scope The scope of the policy - realm The realm in the policy - active Only active policies - resolver Only policies with this resolver - user (basestring) Only policies with this user - client - - action Only policies, that contain this very action. - adminrealm This is the realm of the admin.
-This is only evaluated in the scope admin. - time (datetime) The optional time, for which the policies should be fetched.
-The default time is now() - all_times (bool) If True the time restriction of the policies is ignored.
-Policies of all time ranges will be returned. - sort_by_priority If true, sort the resulting list by priority, ascending by their policy numbers. :type sort_by_priority: bool :param audit_data: A dictionary with audit data collected during a request.
-This method will add found policies to the dictionary.
+- name The name of the policy - scope The scope of the policy - realm The realm in the policy - active One of None, True, False: All policies, only active or only inactive policies - resolver Only policies with this resolver - user (basestring) Only policies with this user - client - - action Only policies, that contain this very action. - adminrealm This is the realm of the admin.
+This is only evaluated in the scope admin. - sort_by_priority If true, sort the resulting list by priority, ascending by their policy numbers. :type sort_by_priority: bool :return: list of policies :rtype: list of dicts